buu342/N64-UNFLoader/USB+Debug Library/README.md

 # USB + Debug Library
 This folder contains both the USB and debug library that works in tandem with UNFLoader's communication protocol.
-The USB library is available for both libultra and libdragon, while the debug library is only available for libultra.
+The USB and debug library are available for both libultra and libdragon.
 </br>
 </br>